 - 1 teaspoon cumin

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 3 Tablespoons tahini
+- 3 tablespoon tahini

-- Preheat oven to 400 and line large baking pan with unbleached parchment paper.
+- Line large rimmed baking sheet with unbleached parchment paper.